Regressions under Adverse Conditions: Introduction

-From the technical side, standard (one-step) M-estimation of MES regression models is infeasible as there exists no \textit{scalar} consistent loss function that is uniquely minimized in expectation by the MES \citep{FH21, DFZ_CharMest}.
-This contrasts with classical mean regressions, which can be estimated based on the squared error loss, as this loss is minimized (in expectation) by the mean.
-Therefore, we draw on \textit{bivariate} ``multi-objective'' consistent loss functions for the MES together with the quantile proposed by \citet[Theorem~4.2]{FH21}.
-Following tradition in the risk management literature, we denote quantiles as the Value-at-Risk (VaR).
-These bivariate loss functions lead to a \textit{two-step} M-estimator: In the first step, we estimate the parameters of the VaR model by minimizing the quantile loss, similarly as in quantile regressions.
-Subsequently, the parameters of the MES model are obtained by minimizing the squared error loss only for those observations that are larger than the (estimated) VaR.
-This event is typically called a ``VaR exceedance''.
-In developing asymptotic theory for our two-step estimator, we draw on classic results of \citet{NeweyMcFadden1994} (for consistency) and on invariance principles of \citet{DMR95} (for asymptotic normality).
+In developing asymptotic theory for our two-step estimator, we draw on classic results of \citet{NeweyMcFadden1994} for consistency and on invariance principles of \citet{DMR95} for asymptotic normality.
 Note that for asymptotic normality we cannot rely on standard results for two-step M-estimation \citep[as in][Sec.~6]{NeweyMcFadden1994} because our second-step objective function is discontinuous due to the truncation at the VaR.
 As expected for two-step estimators, the estimation precision in the second step is influenced by the first-step estimator.
-We further propose methods for feasible inference based on estimation of the asymptotic variance-covariance matrix.
+We further propose methods for feasible inference based on consistent estimation of the asymptotic variance-covariance matrix.

-We illustrate the good finite-sample performance of both the two-step M-estimator and the associated inference methods in simulations, covering typical sample sizes and probability levels (for the quantile model) that we employ in our empirical applications.
-We further compare our regression method with an \textit{ad hoc} proposal of \citet{BRS20, BDP20} to estimate MES models and show that their method leads to inconsistent parameter estimates together with unrealistically small standard errors.
+We illustrate the good finite-sample performance the two-step M-estimator and the associated inference methods in simulations, covering typical sample sizes and probability levels (for the quantile model) that we employ in our empirical applications.
+We further compare our regression method with an \textit{ad hoc} estimator that is used in \citet{BRS20, BDP20}, \citet{Berger2020} and \citet{Karolyi2023} to estimate MES models and show that this method leads to inconsistent parameter estimates together with unrealistically small standard errors.